 OECD Home › Centre for Tax Policy and Administration › Latest Documents

-English, PDF, 858kb
+English, PDF, 3,144kb

-Ghana has signed the Convention on Mutual Administrative Assistance in Tax Matters, a multilateral agreement developed jointly by the Council of Europe and the OECD.
-Ghana is the second African country, after South Africa, to sign the Convention since it was opened for signature to all countries in June 2011.
+Morocco has signed the Convention on Mutual Administrative Assistance in Tax Matters, a multilateral agreement developed jointly by the Council of Europe and the OECD.
+Morocco is the 45th country to sign the Multilateral Convention since it was updated to meet the international standard on transparency and exchange of information and opened for signature to all countries in June 2011.